elixir-geolix/geolix/README.md

 using separate structs if the data is not already included in the regular databases.
 This may change in the future.

+### Loading errors

+Erros occuring during database load are sent to `Logger` with level `:error`.
+The contain an atom with the specific error (like `:enoent`) and, in some cases, are more readable error message.

+The errors are defined by the adapter.

 ### Floating Point Precision

 Please be aware that all values of the type `float` are rounded to 4 decimal